RochX/xavier-server-tools/README.md

 # xavier-server-tools
 A set of various tools used on my personal server.
-This is a work in progress.
+This set is a work in progress.

-## IP address emailer - WIP
+## IP address emailer - Done
 ### Summary
 This tool emails me the server's public ip address whenever it changes.